nick-bugxhunter/threatmodgpt/readme.md

 Release highlights:

 - **Azure OpenAI Service Integration**: Users can now opt to use OpenAI 1106-preview models hosted on the Azure OpenAI Service, in addition to the standard OpenAI API.
-- **Docker Container Image**: To make it easier to deploy STRIDE GPT on public and private clouds, the tool is now available as a [Docker container image](https://hub.docker.com/repository/docker/mrwadams/stridegpt/general) on Docker Hub.
+- **Docker Container Image**: To make it easier to deploy THREATMOD GPT on public and private clouds, the tool is now available as a [Docker container image](https://hub.docker.com/repository/docker/mrwadams/stridegpt/general) on Docker Hub.

 ### Version 0.4